The 2020s are starting to feel like the 1990s for the Braves after another playoff flop

 Take out Austin Riley, who hit .353 (6 of 17) with two homers, and the remaining Braves batted .161 (18 of 112) with one homer and only one other extra-base hit over four games.

-Among those who suddenly went cold was MVP favorite Ronald Acuña Jr., held to a pair of hits after becoming the first player in big league history to post 40 homers and 70 stolen bases in a season.
+Most notably, MVP favorite Ronald Acuña Jr. was held to a measly pair of hits after becoming the first player in big league history to post 40 homers and 70 stolen bases in a season.
+He stormed out of the clubhouse after the clinching game, declining to speak with the media.

+Anthopoulos was at a loss to explain the sudden power outage, which was especially jarring as the Phillies did a pretty good imitation of the Braves by smacking 11 homers.
+Nick Castellanos outhomered Atlanta all by himself, going deep twice in both Games 3 and 4.

+“We’re a team that slugs,” Anthopoulos said.
+“No one would doubt we have a lot of power on this team.
+We just didn’t slug in this series.”

 The division series also exposed an issue that the Braves navigated successfully during the regular season — a lack of starting pitching.